Climate and Average Weather Year Round in La Serena Chile

 La Serena does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from 0% to 6%, with an average value of 2%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in La Serena is June, with an average of 1.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 6% on July 13.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 La Serena experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 2.6 months, from May 25 to August 13, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 4, with an average total accumulation of 0.9 inches.
+The month with the most rain in La Serena is July, with an average rainfall of 0.9 inches.

 The rainless period of the year lasts for 9.4 months, from August 13 to May 25.
-The least rain falls around January 16, with an average total accumulation of 0.0 inches.
+The month with the least rain in La Serena is January, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.